jaymzh/sugarjar/README.md

 Created feature branch dependent-feature based on test-branch
 ```

+Additionally you can specify a `feature_prefix` in your config which will cause
+`feature` to create branches prefixed with your `feature_prefix` and will also
+cause `co` to checkout branches with that prefix.
+This is useful when organizations
+use branch-based workflows and branches need to be prefixed with e.g. `$USER/`.

+For example, if your prefix was `user/`, then `sj feature foo` would create
+`user/foo`, and `sj co foo` would switch to `user/foo`.

 ## Smartlog

 Smartlog will show you a tree diagram of your branches!
 Simply run `sj